george-postelnicu/playwright-python-demo/README.md

 * using pytest/playwright fixtures;
 * using pytest parametrize;
 * using pytest mark;
+* hashing the contents of files to assert it;
 * using different types of playwright locators and chaining them to other locators or filters;
-* handling python i18n with gettext module.
+* handling python i18n with gettext module;
 * handling multiple pages with playwright;
+* handling downloads with playwright;
-* interacting in the Lucanet pages with custom selects, modals, form and form validation, nav menu and a language switcher.
+* interacting in the Lucanet pages with custom selects, iframes, modals, form and form validation, nav menu and a language switcher.

 ## requirements